Puerto Ricans in New York City: 1950s

-Many Puerto Ricans were able to overcome these obstacles and became respected members of their communities.
-Many such as Antonia Pantoja, established organizations such as "ASPIRA", that helped their fellow countrymen to reach their goals.
+Many Puerto Ricans overcame those obstacles and became respected members of their communities.
+Many such as Antonia Pantoja, established organizations such as "ASPIRA," which helped their fellow countrymen to reach their goals.

-In 1954, a group of politicians close to Carmine Gerard DeSapio, then the leader of Tammany Hall, chose Tony Méndez to lead the eastern section of the district, known as the 14th Assembly District.
+In 1954, a group of politicians close to Carmine Gerard DeSapio, the leader of Tammany Hall, chose Tony Méndez to lead the eastern section of the district, known as the 14th Assembly District.
 He was chosen by the group, which was also known as the Democratic County Committee, because in those days there was no direct election of district leaders.
-Plus, the influx of Puerto Ricans moving to the 14th Assembly District, in which East Harlem is located, replaced the members of the Italian Community who preceded them and eventually moved out.
+Also, the influx of Puerto Ricans moving to the 14th Assembly District, in which East Harlem is located, replaced the members of the Italian Community who preceded them and eventually moved out.
 Méndez became the first native-born Puerto Rican to become a district leader of a major political party in New York City.

 The first New York Puerto Rican Day Parade, founded by Tony Méndez was held on Sunday, April 13, 1958, in the "Barrio" in Manhattan.
 Its first President was Victor López and it was coordinated by José Caballero.
 The grand marshals were Oscar González Suarez and Tony Méndez Esq.
 Prominent personalities from Puerto Rico headed by then Governor Luis Muñoz Marín, attended the initial parade.
-The parade was organized as a show of Puerto Rican pride and is a tradition which not only continues today in the city of New York but, that has also extended to other cities such as Chicago, Illinois and Orlando, Florida.
+The parade was organized as a show of Puerto Rican pride and is a tradition that continues today in New York City and has also extended to other cities such as Chicago, Illinois, and Orlando, Florida].
 By 1960, the United States census showed that there were well over 600,000 New Yorkers of Puerto Rican birth or parentage.
 Estimates were that more than one million Puerto Ricans had migrated during that period.

 Nuyorican Movement

-Puerto Rican writer Jesús Colón founded an intellectual movement involving poets, writers, musicians and artists who are Puerto Rican or of Puerto Rican descent and who live in or near New York City which became known as the Nuyorican Movement.
-The phenomenon of the "Nuyoricans" came about when many Puerto Ricans who migrated to New York City faced difficult situations and hardships, such as racial discrimination.
-Leading voices include Giannina Braschi, Sandra Maria Esteves, and Tato Laviera.
+Puerto Rican writer Jesús Colón founded an intellectual movement involving poets, writers, musicians, and artists who are Puerto Rican or of Puerto Rican descent and live in or near New York City; it became known as the Nuyorican Movement.
+The phenomenon of the "Nuyoricans" came about while many Puerto Ricans who migrated to New York City faced difficult situations and hardships, such as racial discrimination.
+Leading voices included Giannina Braschi, Sandra Maria Esteves, and Tato Laviera.
 A "Nuyorican" subculture developed.
-In 1980, Puerto Rican poets Miguel Algarín, Miguel Piñero and Pedro Pietri established the "Nuyorican Poets Café" on Manhattan's Lower East Side (236 E 3rd Street, between Avenues B and C) which is now considered a New York landmark.
+In 1980, Puerto Rican poets Miguel Algarín, Miguel Piñero and Pedro Pietri established the "Nuyorican Poets Café" on Manhattan's Lower East Side (236 E 3rd Street, between Avenues B and C), which is now considered a New York landmark.